The Constitution of the Student Polity

 - They shall cast a vote when a tie occurs among the regular voting members of the Council.

-- They shall, upon the decision of the Delegate Council, reclaim funds from either a group or an individual, and take the legal actions necessary to reclaim and return such funds to the Delegate Council Treasury.
+They shall, upon the decision of the Delegate Council, reclaim funds from either a group or an individual, and take the legal actions necessary to reclaim and return such funds to the Delegate Council Treasury.

-Section 3: Council Liaison
+Section 5.
+Council Liaisons:

 - They shall be appointed by the President, and confirmed by a majority vote of the Delegate Council.

-- One person may serve as Council Liaison to more than one committee.
+- One person may serve as Council Liaison to more than one (1) committee.

 Article II: Elections

-Section 1: Conditions for Elections
+Section 1.
+Conditions for Elections:

 - All Elections are administered by an Election Board.

 - Elections shall take place in the dining hall at lunch and the coffee shop in the afternoon, on either the same or subsequent weekday(s).
+Voting may occur through other secure means (e.g. online) if the council deems it appropriate and necessary by a super majority.

 - Voting shall take place for no less than one (1) hour at each venue.